Savvythelegend/PGDocs/docs/security.md

 watch either all namespaces or specific namespaces, enabling more granular permission management.

-!!!
-Info
+:::info
 OLM allows you to deploy the operator in its own namespace and configure it to watch specific namespaces used for CloudNativePG clusters.
 This setup helps to contain permissions and restrict access more effectively.